 Ever seen that green lock that appears to the left of your browser’s URL?

-It Makes Your Site Secure
+It Makes Your Website Data Secure

 If we haven’t convinced you, check out this article/website titled DoesMySiteHTTPS.com.
 It goes into the subject in much greater detail, but the bottom line is the same: everyone should use https.